-[July 8, 2019 is the disappearance day of Śrī Vakreśvara Paṇḍita in Vṛndāvana, India.
+[June 10, 2020 is the appearance day of Śrī Vakreśvara Paṇḍita in Vṛndāvana, India.
 The following is an excerpt from a bhāva anuvāda of the kathā given by Śrīla Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja on his appearance tithi on June 25, 2016.
 Editors’ input: Additional text has been included in square brackets to facilitate the flow of content.]

 Today is a special day.
 It is the appearance day of Śrī Vakreśvara Paṇḍita.
 Aniruddha from kṛṣṇa-līlā appeared in gaura-līlā as Vakreśvara Paṇḍita in Triveṇī of the Hugli district, West Bengal.

 During the Ratha-yātrā, Śrī Caitanya Mahāprabhu used to dance in front of Lord Jagannātha.
 He would organize the various devotees into seven groups [assigning them different sevās such as leading kīrtana, singing chorus, playing mṛdaṅga, dancing, etc.] Vakreśvara Paṇḍita was chosen as the dancer in the fourth group and Govinda Ghoṣa was its lead kīrtanīyā.